sdsddsd1/mywayland/README.md

 ## NoXwayland
 ```
 Noxwayland is an approach to ditch as many X dependencies as possible.
-Currently only `libxkbcommon` and `xkeyboard-config` are needed but performance in
+At least `libxkbcommon` and `xkeyboard-config` are needed but performance in
 webkit2gtk is significantly worse.
 Wyeb and Surfer are working examples.
+More investigation is needed to find out which libraries are required by `mesa` to get a reasonable performance.
 I was not yet able to build gtk+2 without X so no further testing regarding firefox.
 When this is possible at all.
-*As gtk+2 is only a build time dependency it can be removed after the build together with its dependecies.
+*As gtk+2 is only required at build time, it can be removed together with its dependencies afterwards.
 ```
 [Wyeb](https://github.com/jun7/wyeb)
 [Surfer](https://github.com/nihilowy/surfer)